Sabicool/Medicine/01 Disciplines/Cardiology/Investigations/ECG Interpretation.md

 QTc=\frac{QT}{\sqrt{RR\;\rm{interval}\;(seconds)}}
 $$
 - Prolonged if:
-	- QTc >440 msec in men
+	- QTc >440 msec in men (440-450 msec considered borderline)
-	- QTC >460 msec in women
+	- QTC >460 msec in women (440-460 msec considerred borderline)
 - A QTc >500 msec is associated with an increased risk of Torsades de Pointes VT

 > [!NOTE] Rule of thumb for QT Intervals